Bunkai9448/digipet_PSP/README.md

 - Mugi (guidance about file structure and some scripts)

-- Mono21400/Ethanol (guidance about Font, GIM, Gimconv config snippet and help fixing extract/insert mistakes)
+- Ethanol (guidance about Font, GIM, Gimconv config snippet and help fixing extract/insert mistakes)

 - All the authors of the tools and documents used in this project.